walra-125/Jobs_Applier_AI_Agent_AIHawk/README.md

 # AIHawk the first Jobs Applier AI Agent

-LinkedIn requested the removal of all links to the platform and banned all contributors to the project, so I was forced to decide to eliminate any form of automation on LinkedIn.
+LinkedIn requested the removal of all links to the platform and banned all project contributors, so to comply with their guidelines, we have removed any form of automation on LinkedIn.

-For this reason, we have decided to create a new job board, which will be ready within a month!
+In the meantime, we have decided to create a new job board AI driven, which will be ready within a month.

-We’re working hard on this new project, and I’ll keep you updated as soon as possible!
+To stay up to date, you can star the project or join our Telegram group.

 Join our community: [Telegram](https://t.me/AIhawkCommunity)